Types of Barbells – Introduction

 EZ curl bars are usually shorter and lighter than even standard barbells and, depending on their design, can accommodate one-inch or two-inch plates.

-The EZ bar is best thought of as an addition to and not a replacement for something like a standard or Olympic barbell.
+The EZ bar is best considered an addition to and not a replacement for something like a standard or Olympic barbell.

 View this post on Instagram

-Safety squat bars are made for doing squats, and they’re not really suitable for much else.
+Safety squat bars are made for doing squats and are not suitable for much else.

-You can do good mornings, lunges, and step-ups with this type of bar, but you cannot use one for upper body exercises.
+You can do good mornings, lunges, and step-ups with this bar type, but you cannot use one for upper body exercises.

 A safety squat bar is not unlike an old-fashioned yoke.